Debias your Large Multi-Modal Model at Test-Time via Non-Contrastive Visual Attribute Steering: Introduction

 \section{Introduction}

 Deep neural networks are well known to exhibit a myriad of societal biases learned from their training datasets \citep{bolukbasi2016man, zhao2017men}.
-While this effect is true to some extent for most models, it is especially prevalent in models trained on web-scale data.
-Numerous prior works have observed and identified such biases present in modern Large Language Models (LLMs) \citep{bender2021dangers, bommasani2021opportunities}, while other recent work shows that such biases are even more prevalent in Large Multimodal Models (LMMs) \footnote{LMMs refer specifcally to generative multimodal models.
+While this effect can be observed to some extent for most models, it is especially prevalent in models trained on web-scale data.
+Numerous prior works have observed and identified such biases present in modern Large Language Models (LLMs) \citep{bender2021dangers, bommasani2021opportunities}, while other recent work shows that such biases are even more prevalent in Large Multimodal Models (LMMs) \footnote{LMMs refer specifically to generative multimodal models.
 We refer to the general class of vision-language models as VLMs} \citep{birhane2021multimodal} such as LLaVA-1.5 \citep{liu2024visual}, or Llama-3.2 \citep{dubey2024llama} that integrate a vision backbone with a pretrained LLM.

 Given that LLMs are often pretrained on relatively uncurated web-scale data \citep{schuhmann2022laion}, any further integration with additional models will inherit the particular biases of the LLM.
-Without additional safety tuning, these pre-existing biases may be amplified further when an LLM is augmented with pretrained visual capabilities, which also come with a distinct set of implicit societal biases present in the visual pretraining data.
+Without additional safety tuning, these pre-existing biases may be amplified further when an LLM is augmented with pretrained visual capabilities \citep{howard2024uncovering}, which also come with a distinct set of implicit societal biases present in the visual pretraining data.
 Evaluating and mitigating potentially harmful behaviors induced by these societal biases is becoming increasingly important in order to safely deploy multimodal generative AI systems that utilize LMMs.

-In this work we focus on reducing the propensity of an LMM to attend to protected attributes unnecessarily.
-While it is often benign and even useful to make use of protected attributes in generation, LMMs have been found to suffer from group-dependent sentiment \citep{raj2024biasdora}, well as conditional inaccuracies given certain protected attributes \citep{howard2024socialcounterfactuals, zhao2021captionbias}.
+In this work, we address a form of such biases by seeking to reduce the propensity of an LMM to generate protected attribute-related text unnecessarily.
+While it is often benign and even useful to make use of protected attributes in generation, LMMs have been found to suffer from group-dependent sentiment disparities \citep{raj2024biasdora} as well as conditional inaccuracies given certain protected attributes \citep{howard2024socialcounterfactuals, zhao2021captionbias}.
+In many real-world applications, such group-conditional performance differences are undesirable.
+Therefore, our goal is to provide methods for mitigating this behavior via modification of the internal representations of an LMM with respect to a set of target protected attributes.